Looking to plan the perfect gay Puerto Vallarta holiday?

 Looking to plan the best gay Puerto Vallarta holiday?
 We suggest giving yourself a week to explore all Puerto Vallarta has to offer.

 During the week, spend your cooler mornings exploring the city’s top attractions or book yourself onto a delicious taco tour.
 When it heats up in the afternoon, relax by your hotel pool or visit one of Puerto Vallarta’s popular gay beach clubs.

 During high season, November to April, there are so many gay tourists in Puerto Vallarta that you can go out any night of the week.
 If you’re looking to enjoy a vacation where you party hearty as well as rest and relax, we suggest dedicating your weekend nights to exploring Puerto Vallarta’s gay bars and clubs.
-You’ll find on weekends more locals will be out to enjoy the city’s lively gay bar scene.
+You’ll find on weekends more locals will be out to enjoy the city’s lively bar scene to sip gay cocktails.

 We’d suggest avoiding all-inclusive resorts as the food quality and drinks tend to be of low quality.
 It’s important to support the local economy so visit local food markets, dine out at family-owned restaurants and tip your bartenders and waiters well.